gobuffalo/docs/templates/docs/plugins.md

 # Plugins

-Plugins, introducted in `v0.9.1`, allow for 3rd party code to extend the `buffalo` command as well as its sub-commands.
+Plugins, introduced in `v0.9.1`, allow for 3rd party code to extend the `buffalo` command as well as its sub-commands.

 <%= title("Plugins list") %>